Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network

-\textbf{Sub-functions that are reused many times are uncovered more accurately: } To demonstrate this, we consider the function graph shown in Figure \ref{fgr}b, which contains a single reused sub-function.
+We consider the function graph shown in Figure \ref{fgr}b, which contains a single reused sub-function.
 We vary the number of times the two intermediate gate nodes in the second hierarchical level are used by decreasing the number of output nodes and measure the success rate.
 The results are shown in Figure \ref{fig6c}, where we observe an increasing trend in the success rate as the number of output nodes using the two gate nodes increases.
 As the number of output units using the two gate nodes decreases, learning the two gate nodes using the previous "dense" sub-function may not be efficient.
 We provide visualizations of the corresponding NNs in the appendix section \ref{app_viz_incr_reuse}.
 Note that NNs with only one hidden layer recover a single module, as the function graphs require four hierarchical levels.
 If only three hierarchical levels are available, the function graph collapses to a dense graph.